Conversational UI, not app UI

 Horizontal rich cards display vertical media on the left or right side of the card.
 Vertical media should have an aspect ratio of 3:4.

 When you send media to a user, you should be respectful of the user's resources.
 When vertical media has a 3:4 ratio, the optimal resolution for the media is 768x1024 px with a maximum recommended file size of 2 MB for images and 10 MB for video.
-The optimal resolution for the media's thumbnail is 250x330 px with a file size of 40 kB.
+The optimal resolution for the media's thumbnail is 250x330 px with a recommended file size of 40 kB and a recommended maximum size of 100 kB.

 Rich card carousels